kuzhalogi/EquipmentFailurePred/README.md

 I would like to express my gratitude to my professor, [**Alaa BAKHTI**](https://www.linkedin.com/in/alaabakhti/), for providing the initial idea and guidance for this academic project.
 Their insights and support were instrumental in shaping the direction of this work.
 While I have expanded and tweaked the project to include additional features and improvements, the foundational concept was inspired by their vision.

 Additionally, I would like to acknowledge the original authors of the dataset and the various open-source tools and libraries that made this project possible. **Special thanks to the communities behind Streamlit, FastAPI, PostgreSQL, Airflow, Great Expectations, TensorFlow Data Validation, and Grafana for their invaluable contributions to the development of this application.**

-**Note:** The containerization process is currently a *work in progress*.
-While the application is functional and the core components are in place, I am actively working on finalizing the Docker setup and ensuring seamless deployment.
-Updates will be made to the repository as this process is completed.